 Step 4.
 Update, and see if it solves your problems.

 Solution 6.
 Alternative Applications to Help You Connect Android to Mac OS

 Android File Transfer isn’t the only program out there that lets you move files between Android and macOS.
-Here are two other great options to check out with Android File Transfer not connecting.
+Here are three other great options to check out with Android File Transfer not connecting.

 MacDroid is the ideal program for anyone looking for a way to link their macOS and Android devices.
 MacDroid has been designed to make file transfers as easy as possible, offering a user-friendly interface that makes transfers the work of a second.

 Plus, it’s compatible with a range of different devices, letting you connect via either ADB or MTP mode to move files as easily as possible.
 ADB lets you move files around without the need for your Mac to request permission from your Android device.
 It means that you can rearrange folders and files directly from your Mac, making for extra convenience.
 Overall, MacDroid is one of the better Android File Transfer alternatives.

 MTP is the other option, letting you mount an Android device, or a number of other devices, for file transfers and management.